giuseppepaul-axiell/gallery-challenge/README.md

 ## Delivery

-It should be possible to delivery the project as a static site / bundle, so you could zip it up and send it to us but it'd be nice to see your project hosted.
+It should be possible to deliver the project as a static site / bundle, so you could zip it up and send it to us but it'd be nice to see your project hosted.
 Something like [Github Pages](https://pages.github.com/) would be great!

 ## Assessment